mashedcreative/gift-aid-for-woocommerce/README.md

 ## Changelog

+**1.0.2** - *14.09.2015* - Added conditional check for fields added to the check out.
+Also added a default section heading.

 **1.0.2** - *14.09.2015* - Renamed the meta label for the order column.

 **1.0.1** - *14.09.2015* - Changed the way the Gift Aid status is added to the email template.